Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Aaron Gordon included, will be in action at 8:00 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.
+Aaron Gordon could make a big impact for the Denver Nuggets at 8:30 PM on Wednesday versus the Miami Heat in the 2023 NBA Playoffs.

-With prop bets in place for Gordon, let's look at some stats and trends to assist you in making good selections.
+Let's look at the prop bets available for Gordon, using stats and trends to make good predictions.

 Aaron Gordon Prop Bets vs. the Heat